Formation BioBD Platform Vision

 How might a platform powered by AI transform a slow, manual, and fragmented process into one that scales asset evaluation with the speed and clarity needed to rapidly build a drug portfolio?

-Mapping the Current State
+Design ApproachMap the Current State

 1